Hector Herrera starred as Porto eliminated BATE from the Champions League.

 Brahimi burst down the left flank before playing the ball to the Mexican in the penalty area, who held off his man and rolled into the path of Martinez to stroke a shot into the far corner.

-The damage was done, but there was still time for substitute Tello to weave through the defence to score a third with a minute to go.
+The damage was done, but there was still time for substitute Tello to weave through the defense to score a third with a minute to go.

-That left BATE requiring a first clean sheet in the competition proper since their December 2008 0-0 draw at Juventus if they are to avoid going down in history for the wrong reasons.
+That left BATE requiring a first clean sheet in the competition proper since its December 2008 0-0 draw at Juventus if it is to avoid going down in history for the wrong reasons.